 The Legacy of Visibility Starts Here.

-TLC’s Project Flare intends to create a legacy of visibility for LGBTQI foster youth and provide both virtual and real-time connections to ALL those seeking Project Flare’s invitation to “undo aloneness.”
+TLC’s Project Flare is an LGBTQ+ initiative that intends to create a legacy of visibility for LGBTQ+ foster youth.
+It provides both virtual and real-time connections to all those seeking Project Flare’s invitation to “undo aloneness.”

 History of Project Flare

-TLC has been serving the LGBTQI Community since 2005, working and evolving into a 2017 recipient of the HRC’s Seal of Recognition for Inclusion, then in 2019, 2020 the prestigious Seal of Recognition as Innovators.
-The Innovator Seal is, in part, a recognition of TLC’s new video project intended to create a legacy of visibility for LBGTQI foster youth.
-Only 39 organizations across the U.S. were awarded this seal; TLC being one of nine of those organizations in the entire state of California.
+TLC has been serving the LGBTQ+ Community since 2005.
+Working and evolving as a leader in LGBTQ+ services and outreach, TLC earned its first Seal of Recognition from the Human Rights Campaign (HRC) in 2014.
+We then earned “Leader” status in 2017, then skipped over the “Solid Foundation for Inclusion” tier in 2019 by being awarded HRC’s most prestigious Seal of Recognition as “Innovators” supporting and serving LGBTQ+ youth and families.
+The Innovator Seal was, in part, a recognition of Project Flare’s launch and its intention to create a legacy of visibility for LBGTQ+ foster youth.
+Only 39 organizations across the U.S. were awarded this seal in 2019; TLC being one of nine of those organizations in California.

-TLC’s video project began on October 26, 2019 when TLC used grant monies awarded them from Sonoma County’s Giving Circle (now Pride United) to pioneer an event they dubbed, Project Flare.
-The event was a first of its kind for this unique cross section of the LGBTQI community.
-Project Flare featured a keynote address by local psychologist and gender specialist, Dr. Jill Rees, mask-making and other workshops, and three makeshift film studios used to permanently capture the stories of those youth, foster parents, and staff attending.
-The intention was to offer participants space to tell their story, be visible, and to send out a Flare to other LGBTQI youth.
+TLC launched a video project in 2019 using grant money awarded from Sonoma County’s Giving Circle (then Pride United) to pioneer a digital storytelling event they dubbed, Project Flare.
+The event was a first of its kind for this unique cross-section of the LGBTQ+ Community.
+The original Project Flare Event featured a keynote address by local psychologist and gender specialist, Dr. Jill Rees, mask-making and other workshops, and three makeshift film studios used to permanently capture the stories of those youth, foster parents, and staff attending.
+The intention was to offer participants space to tell their story, be visible, and to send out a flare of hope, connection, or support to other LGBTQ+ youth, who may not have the same support.

 Project Flare desires to….

-Nurture an experience and attitude of empowerment for LGBTQI foster youth as leaders in their communities
+Provide mentorship and nurture attitudes of empowerment as youth leaders in their communities

 “There is a world out there where you can be queer and you can have fun and you can meet amazing people and you can have this wonderful, full life.
 It is out there for you, too.”